 Endpoint & Client Services has tools and procedures to ensure the removal of potentially sensitive University and/or personal data before systems are retired off-campus.
 Departments should take care to ensure systems used for University business are appropriately configured before reallocating them elsewhere on campus (for instance, a system redeployed from primary use by an employee to a student worker).

 Computers and peripherals which have a Bradley asset tag (BUtag) affixed to the CPU are considered University assets.
 When a computer or peripheral is no longer in use on campus, it must be removed from the appropriate asset management systems.

-Before a computer with a BUtag is removed from campus for any reason, the tag must be removed and provided to CSS.
-This serves two purposes – the system is removed from the CSS asset management database of computer equipment, and the tag is provided to the Controller’s Office so they may retire the asset.
+• Before a computer with a BUtag is removed from campus for any reason, the tag must be removed and provided to E&CS.
+This serves two purposes – the system is removed from the E&CS asset management database of computer equipment, and the tag is provided to the Controller’s Office so they may retire the asset.

 This policy pertains to faculty and staff using Bradley University owned computers.